gary-kim/open-ias-scoreboard/README.md

-# Scoreboard
+# Open IAS Scoreboard
-Scoreboard is an Electron application to use for putting scoreboards on IASAS event livestreams.
+Open IAS Scoreboard is an Electron application to use for putting scoreboards on IASAS event livestreams.

 ## Features